reactjs/react.dev/content/docs/hooks-reference.md

 `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`.

+**You may rely on `useCallback` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+Write your code so that it still works without `useCallback` — and then add it to optimize performance.

 > Note
 >
 > The array of dependencies is not passed as arguments to the callback.
 Conceptually, though, that's what they represent: every value referenced inside the callback should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.